-A group in Westchester was first, joining the national organization in late 1980, the year of its founding, and opening an office at Burke Rehabilitation Center in White Plains in December 1981.
-Much later, in 1997, the chapter took on responsibility for serving Putnam County, where a small chapter had previously existed; a Point of Service was opened in space donated by United Cerebral Palsy in 2001.
+A group in Westchester was first, joining the national organization in late 1980, the year it was founded, and opening an office at Burke Rehabilitation Center in White Plains in December 1981.
+In 1997, the chapter took on responsibility for serving Putnam County, where a small chapter had previously existed; a point of service was opened in space donated by United Cerebral Palsy in 2001.

 A chapter in Rockland County was founded when one of the members of the county’s first

-Alzheimer’s support group suggested getting connected to the National Alzheimer’s Association and got all the paperwork going.
+Alzheimer’s support groups suggested getting connected to the National Alzheimer’s Association.
 The Rockland County chapter was approved in 1984.
-The chapter initially occupied a small room at the Dr. Robert L. Yeager Health Care Center.

 The Mid-Hudson Chapter, serving Dutchess, Orange and Ulster counties, was founded in 1986 when the facilitator of an Alzheimer’s caregiver support group at the Dutchess County Office for the Aging urged the group to affiliate with the National Alzheimer’s Association.
 The chapter set up an office in a room donated by the Office for the Aging in 1991.